 Despite best efforts, no method of transmission over the Internet, or method of electronic storage, is perfectly secure.
 Therefore, we cannot guarantee absolute security.
 If Millisecond learns of a security breach or potential security breach, we will attempt to notify affected users electronically so that they can take appropriate protective steps.
 Millisecond may also post a notice on our website if a security breach occurs.
 Of course, any security breach will be fully investigated to determine how the breach occurred and what data and systems might have been affected in order to prevent such an incident from happening again in the future.

-Researchers may use Millisecond's products to gather and store personal information via surveys or psychological tests for purposes scientific or commercial research.
+Researchers may license Millisecond's products to gather and store personal information via surveys or psychological tests for the purposes of scientific or commercial research.
 While Millisecond provides services for gathering and storing such data, it does not own these data.
 Therefore, individuals wishing to access personal information gathered by researchers, or who wish to limit the use and disclosure of such data, should contact the researchers who recruited them to participate in the study.